CptGummiball/MCDealer2/README.md

 - Internal Webserver without external Files
 - Itemsadder/Oraxen Support
 - Datapack/Resourcepack Support
-- Support for the most popular shop plugins
 - Better config.yml with more options
 - More filters on the frontend